 Safety briefing in true airplane style

 We arrive at the Wanaka Skydive dropzone ready to go!
-We check in, have our weight recorded, and watch a safety, albeit old-school, briefing DVD in a room designed like the inside of a passenger aircraft.
+We check-in, have our weight recorded, and watch a safety, albeit old-school, briefing DVD in a room designed like the inside of a passenger aircraft.
 Our safety cards are tucked in the seat in front of us and we stow all logic in the overhead compartments as we decide we want to jump out of a perfectly good aircraft.

 The great thing about tandem skydive is that you don’t have to worry too much about hindering your own safety.
-The main thing to remember as you start your freefall is to put you head back, stick your stomach out, and get your gangling legs behind you so you look like the ultimate banana.
+The main thing to remember as you start your freefall is to put your head back, stick your stomach out, and get your gangling legs behind you so you look like the ultimate banana.

 Scared of heights?

 But, wait, wasn’t it just the other day that Robin was sh*tting his pants at 300m during the climbing those wild wires?
 How is he feeling about falling from 15,000ft?

 Well, something weird happens with skydiving.
 Knowing that someone else is controlling you from the plane, and being guided every step of the way from suiting up to jumping out of the plane eases his fear.
 Additionally, how can you have any depth perception at 15,000ft?
 You don’t!
 You don’t look out of an aircraft window on the way to New Zealand like: “Ahhhh!
 Oh my Goooodd, we’re so highhhh!!!!
 Help me!!”
 That just doesn’t happen.

 When there’s no fear crippling you, that leaves room to feel STOKED!